 Manuel Pellegrini’s arrival was supposed to change that.
 This was a proper, credible, high-profile manager befitting of a more successful and high-profile organisation but who was now in charge of the Hammers and his signing of a clutch of impressive new players gave rise to considerable optimism.

 Two games into the season is far too early to judge and Pellegrini will be given considerable time and patience both from the board and supporters, but there is no doubt the feelgood factor has been replaced by a strong degree of anxiety and uncertainty.

 Because West Ham have been bad.
 Really bad, in fact.
 Utterly outplayed by Liverpool in the Chilean’s first game in charge was written off as a work in progress, which West Ham remain, but their 2-1 home defeat to Bournemouth did little to present any evidence of development under the new manager.

 It was all eerily similar to Slaven Bilić's more chaotic moments.
 A defence and midfield with no direction, on or off the ball, and an attacking unit isolated and playing as individuals.

 And while it’s prudent to remain patient as Pellegrini untangles and remoulds this group of players, one alarming aspect of his first two matches at the helm has been his midfield.

-At Anfield, he went with a trio of Declan Rice in the holding role with Mark Noble and Jack Wilshere in progressively more advanced roles.
+At Anfield, he went with a trio of Jack Wilshere in progressively more advanced roles.
 Rice’s withdrawal at half-time amid a Reds rout, followed by the 4-0 scoreline forced a rapid rethink.

 Against the Cherries it was a more traditional, Pellegrini-esque Noble and Wilshere in a 4-4-2 with Robert Snodgrass introduced on the right-flank and Felipe Anderson floating from the left side into central areas – producing similar results.